 “The return of the prisoners took place several times.
-One elderly woman was returned in October, 44 prisoners – on December 14.
+44 prisoners were returned on December 14, one elderly woman was returned in October.
 After that, there were two more cases of returns.
 We also know about the death of two people, the body of one of them was transferred to the Armenian side, the other was not.
 Both are 80-year-olds who were killed in an Azerbaijani prison,” said former Nagorno-Karabakh ombudsman Artak Beglaryan.

 The return of prisoners of war and other detained persons is regulated not only by the principles of humanitarian law, but also by the 8th paragraph of the joint statement of the leaders of Armenia, Russia and Azerbaijan, signed on November 9.
 In addition, the parties have formally stated that they had agreed on the exchange of “all for all”.